• Skip to primary navigation

 Designing cities with nature in mind

-When we promote the symbiotic relationship between urban and nature, we create cities that are robust, sustainable and liveable.
-And in doing so we show that urban development and biodiversity protection don’t have to be mutually exclusive.
+By fostering the relationship between urban environments and nature, we create cities that are resilient, sustainable, and liveable.
+Urban development and biodiversity protection aren’t mutually exclusive – they’re complementary.

 Some useful resources to learn more: